HsiangHung/Machine_Learning_Note/Statistical_Test/evaluate_sample_size/README.md

 A sample is a percentage of the total population in statistics.
 You can use the data from a sample to make inferences about a population as a whole.
 For example, the standard deviation of a sample can be used to approximate the standard deviation of a population.
 Finding a sample size can be one of the most challenging tasks in statistics and depends upon many factors including the size of your original population.

+### Large population

 Assume we have large enough populations.
-The margin of error is give by
+The margin of error is given by

 <a href="https://www.codecogs.com/eqnedit.php?latex=e&space;=&space;Z&space;\sqrt{\frac{p(1-p)}{n_0}}&space;=&space;Z&space;\sqrt{\frac{pq}{n_0}}" target="_blank"><img src="https://latex.codecogs.com/gif.latex?e&space;=&space;Z&space;\sqrt{\frac{p(1-p)}{n_0}}&space;=&space;Z&space;\sqrt{\frac{pq}{n_0}}" title="e = Z \sqrt{\frac{p(1-p)}{n_0}} = Z \sqrt{\frac{pq}{n_0}}" /></a>